This is the introduction for a series of merchandising reports coming your way.

 In this article, we’ve covered the art of eCommerce merchandising from the perspective of:

-Now that we’ve set the groundwork for merchandising, it’s time to start applying the 411 of merchandising to accomplish your goals and keep your webshop and brand in line with trends.
+Now that we’ve set the groundwork for merchandising, it’s time to start applying the 411 of merchandising to accomplish your goals and keep your webshop and brand in line with all the latest trends.